 What happened to the huge business he built, and how did his not-so-wealthy family end up in a rented apartment in Fresno?

 That’s not all we don’t know, but you get the picture.

 Jerry’s history before Esther, the Law of Attraction and Abraham is obscure.
 Maybe we don’t know his real name, and maybe there were several.

 The task is too large.
-The facts are there, but hidden behind a curtain of fictions.
+The facts are there but hidden behind a curtain of fiction.

 What Do We Know About Jerry Hicks?

 Even the segments of his life with Esther, before Abraham-Hicks, the law of attraction, The Secret and after are muddy.
 Misleading information suggests someone with a gift for mounting false facades.

 Jerry met Esther while she worked at his wife’s bookkeeper.
 Whether the relationship took seed while Esther still worked for Trish or after the divorce, we don’t know.